Anybody know what this wall is called? Looks like ...

 If you hit the town of Nine Mile Falls you've gone too far.
 The whole way is pretty well signed until you get to State Park Drive, it's just after a sign that says "Welcome to Riverside State Park" and just before a bridge over a small draw.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Deep Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Deep Creek:

 Featured Route For Deep Creek